jenkinsci/kubernetes-plugin/README.md

 touch: /home/jenkins/agent/workspace/thejob@tmp/durable-e0b7cd27/jenkins-log.txt: Permission denied
 touch: /home/jenkins/agent/workspace/thejob@tmp/durable-e0b7cd27/jenkins-log.txt: Permission denied
 ```
-Usually this happens when UID of the user in `jnlp` container differs from the one in another container(s).
+Usually this happens when UID of the user in agent container differs from the one in another container(s).
 All containers you use should have the same UID of the user, also this can be achieved by setting `securityContext`:
 ```yaml
 apiVersion: v1